 Dos And Don’ts For Washing Your Face

 Sure, washing your face sounds simple but it’s all in your technique.
 As the American Academy Of Dermatology Association says, “How you wash your face can make a difference in your appearance.”
 Proper facial cleansing not only improves skin health, it also encourages efficient skin cell turnover, minimizes the likelihood of breakouts and can even reduce the look of inflammation.
-Here are tips from Eminence Organics Product Support Representative Alicia Hawthorne for how to cleanse your face effectively.
+Here are tips from Eminence Organics Product Support Team Lead Alicia Hawthorne for how to cleanse your face effectively.

 Wash Your Hands First